iSHAREScheme/Documentation/service-consumer/getting-started.rst

 * Access Token (M2M)
 * Capabilities

 As an iSHARE Service Consumer, a minimum implementation requires connecting to the Access Token endpoint.
+For more information about requesting an Access Token, refer to the section about the :ref:`Access Token Endpoint<refM2MToken>`.
+The request includes an iSHARE JWT, which is documented :ref:`here<refJWT>`.
 After obtaining an Access Token, this token can be used to consume services from the Service Provider.
 These services themselves are not standardised by iSHARE.
-For your implementation, choose one of the following scenarios:
+For your implementation, choose one of the following scenarios.

 Minimum implementation
 ~~~~~~~~~~~~~~~~~~~~~~